joshlevinson/Sample-WP2Markdown/Suite/user-security.md

 ### Password requirements

  All Suite users are required to use a suitably strong password.
-When entering a new password for the first time, Suite will check its complexity and inform youÂ if it is not complex enough.
+When entering a new password for the first time, Suite will check its complexity and inform you if it is not complex enough.
 In addition to this:

 - Passwords are valid for a maximum of 180 days, after which Suite will require you to change it.
 - You may be requested to change your passwords earlier than that, for example if a new security feature has been enabled for you, or if suspicious activity related to your account is detected.